Cosys-Lab/Cosys-AirSim/docs/annotation.md

 You can do this by directly setting the color yourself (direct mode), or by assigning the object an index (0-2744000 unique colors) that will be linked to the colormap.
 To use direct mode, set the settings of this layer with `SetDirect` to `true`.
 For index mode, set to `false`.
 Actor/component tags have the following format: `annotationName_R_G_B` for direct mode or `annotationName_ID` for direct mode.
-So if for example your RGB annotation layer is called `GreyscaleTest`, you can tag an actor with the tag `RGBTest_255_0_0` to give it a red color.
+So if for example your RGB annotation layer is called `RGBTestDirect`, you can tag an actor with the tag `RGBTestDirect_255_0_0` to give it a red color.
 Or for index mode, `RGBTest_5` to give it the fifth color in the colormap.

 When `Default` is set to 1, all objects without a tag for this layer will be rendered in black.